1. General Guidelines

 3. Research and publication ethics

 This journal adheres to the research ethics guidelines of The Korean Society of Clinical Neurophysiology and also to the ethical guidelines for research and publication described in “Good Publication Practice Guidelines for Medical Journals” (http://kamje.or.kr/publishing_ethics.html) and “Guidelines on Good Publication” (http://publicationethics.org/files/u7141/1999pdf13.pdf).
-The editor-in-chief has the right to reject a manuscript if research misconduct is suspected.
+The Editor-in-Chief has the right to reject a manuscript if research misconduct is suspected.
 When violation of the publication ethics related to a paper published in this journal is detected, the authors will be announced in this journal and their institutes will be informed, and there will also be penalties for the authors.

 3-1.
 Conflicts of Interest

 The corresponding author must inform the editor-in-chief of any potential conflicts of interest that could have influenced how the authors have interpreted the data.
 Examples of potential conflicts of interest are financial support from or connections to pharmaceutical companies, political pressure from interest groups, and academic-related issues.
-In particular, all sources of funding applicable to the study should be stated explicitly.
+In particular, all sources of funding related to the study should be stated explicitly.

-Authorship credit should be based on (1) substantial contributions to the study conception and design, acquisition of data, or analysis and interpretation of data; (2) drafting the article or revising it critically for important intellectual content; and (3) final approval of the version to be published.
+Authorship inclusion should be based on (1) substantial contributions to the study conception and design, acquisition of data, or analysis and interpretation of data; (2) drafting the article or revising it critically for important intellectual content; and (3) final approval of the version to be published.
 All of the listed authors should meet these three conditions.
 The corresponding author should (1) be responsible for all communications with this journal from submission to publication, (2) keep co-authors informed and involved during the review process, and (3) correspond with members of the scientific community after the manuscript has been published.

 3-3.
 Redundant Publication and Plagiarism